Alaverdi, Armenia

-Alaverdi (Ալավերդի, /hy/, Greek: Αλαβερντί), is a town and municipal community in the Lori Province at the northeastern part of Armenia, near the border with Georgia.
+Alaverdi (Ալավերդի, /hy/, Greek: Αλαβερντί), is a city and municipal community in the Lori Province at the northeastern part of Armenia, near the border with Georgia.
 It is located at the only direct rail link between Armenia and Georgia.
 Situated at the bottom of the Debed river gorge, Alaverdi is an important commercial and industrial centre in northern Armenia.

 As of the 2022 census, the population of the town is 12,152, down from 12,243 reported in 2011 and 26,300 reported in 1989.
 Currently, the town has an approximate population of 11,000 as per the 2016 official estimate.

 Etymology

 Historically, the area around Alaverdi was known as Manasgomer or Manits Gom during the medieval period.
 Starting from the 17th century, the settlement became known as Alaverdi, derived from the name of a 17th-century Iranian Turkic Borçalı tribe leader Allahverdi Mollaoğlu Tarkhan.

 However, Alaverdi was formed as a settlement known as Manes (from historical Manits Gom) only in 1899, when the copper smelter was opened near the village of Madan (currently part of Alaverdi) at the northern outskirts of Sanahin village and residential barracks were built to accommodate the laborers of the smelter.